 Installing a french drain (or any drainage) will help surface water to run away from the problem area.
 You will need shingle for your French drain and you may choose to have new top soil and turf laid following the addition of a French drain to further improve the results.

-Choose pathways and patio surfaces which allow water to easily soak in, this will help to prevent the water running off onto the grass making the waterlogging worse.
+Choose natural pathways, like Eco’s wood chip pathway range and patio surfaces which allow water to easily soak in, this will help to prevent the water from running off onto the grass making the waterlogging worse.
 Shingle or bark pathways are probably the most permeable.

 This is not a suitable suggestion for every garden but digging a ditch at the lowest point would allow water to run away and sit somewhere it won’t do any damage.
 Depending on the size of your garden you could even make a feature out of it and turn it into a pond!

 Not for everyone, this idea is a little less about the actual lawn and more about the surrounding area.
-Howeer creating a 'bog' garden by choosing plants which thrive in waterlogged areas and will help to soak up some of the excess water.
-A bog garden can also create an slightly tropical look and will create a nice habitat for some garden insects.
+However, creating a ‘bog’ garden by choosing plants which thrive in waterlogged areas and will help to soak up some of the excess water.
+A bog garden can also create a slightly tropical look and will create a nice habitat for some garden insects.

 Use a water butt by sheds or roofs with no drain for the water to run into.
 Collecting the rainwater in these key places will stop excess water from pouring onto the grass.
 Water from water butts can then be used to water plants or even wash cars.
 If the water level gets too high, drain it out and pour it down the drain to prevent it from overflowing and soaking the grass.